raganwald/Katy/README.md

   .sort()
 ```

-You can also pass additional parameters to your functions.
+Like we saw with `.K`, you can also pass additional parameters to your functions.
 The function is called with its first parameter being the receiver and subsequent parameters being anything you pass in:

 ```CoffeeScript
 KT.mixInto(Array)